Monthly Archives: July 2010

 Zack has been an inspiration for me since 2006, roughly the beginning of of my professional career.
 I’ve always been fascinated with music, so music photographers hold a special place in my heart.
 Jeremy Cowart, Annie Leibovitz, the late Jim Marshall, Mark Seliger, and Zack Arias, to name a few music photographers I love, bring two artistic mediums together in different ways, all of which speak to me as a person.

 Zack teaches a lighting workshop and has a DVD called the OneLight, which is focused on off-camera lighting (my favorite way to shoot).
 You’ll work with speedlights, Pocket Wizards, softboxes, umbrellas, and a number of other light modifiers.
 You will also do some math.
-Sorry, it’s just part of the process 🙂 I’ve wanted to attend this workshop for years, and 2010 was my year, I suppose.
+Sorry, it’s just part of the process.
+I’ve wanted to attend this workshop for years, and 2010 was my year, it seems.
 I chose DC, and aside from a monster $187 ticket for being a single-occupant driver on a freeway, not a LANE, mind you… an entire freeway (like I could possibly know anything about that, thanks a lot officer Sensitivity of the VAPD), it was a great workshop.
 I’m pretty comfortable with lights already, although I admit I rarely use speedlights, it’s usually my Alienbees, so it was nice to gain speedlight experience with the modifiers I already use.
 The math aspect was one that I was specifically interested in.
 I hate math.
 To quote Will Ferrell’s George W. Bush, “math is very much a part of the Axis of Evil.”
 I think the officer who decided an Oregonian didn’t deserve a warning about a violation he couldn’t possibly know about is also in the Axis of Evil.

 To explain why I wanted the math aspect, I’ll step back 4 years or so.
 I love natural light, but back in the day I loved natural light partially because I was scared of flashes, strobes, umbrellas, and all of the off-camera wizardry.
-I din’t understand it, so therefor I loved natural light 🙂 Now, I still love natural light to this day, however; I feared strobes.
-I decided I didn’t like avoiding something because I was afraid of it, that’s a foolish rationale, so I bought a Canon 430EX and an Alienbee 400 with a standard shoot-though umbrella.
+I didn’t understand it, so therefore I loved natural light 🙂 Now, I still love natural light to this day, however; I feared strobes.
+I decided I didn’t like avoiding something because I was afraid of it, that’s a foolish rationale, so I bought a Canon 430EX and an Alienbee 400 with a standard shoot-through umbrella.
 Major fail.
 I didn’t get it and I didn’t do it well… so I set it all aside for “a while.”
 Like over a year “a while.”

 Then I found Zack’s work.
 I saw a Flickr photo with the tag under it “Screw you all, I still love jump shots.”
 I instantly loved the photo and the photographer.
 It was now 2008 and I started paying a lot of attention to people with lights, Zack in particular.
 Fresh, clean, easy to understand lighting.
 I tried my hand at lighting again.
-This time I fell in love and have been using them more and more frequently ever since.
+This time I fell in love and have been using them more frequently ever since.
 All because I decided not to be afraid of something and was willing to make some atrociously bad images until I felt comfortable.

 Zack demonstrated the techniques, then we implemented them.
 Pretty simple, huh?